less/less-docs/content/usage/developing-less.md

 Other grunt commands

-* `grunt benchmark` - run our benchmark tests to get some numbers on performance
+* `npm run grunt -- benchmark` - run our benchmark tests to get some numbers on performance
-* `grunt stable` to create a new release
+* `npm run grunt -- stable` to create a new release
-* `grunt readme` to generate a new readme.md in the root directory (after each release)
+* `npm run grunt -- readme` to generate a new readme.md in the root directory (after each release)

 ## How to Run Less in Other Environments